 - Delayed presentations: critically ill with sepsis and multiorgan dysfunction

-If esophageal perforation or Boerhaave syndrome is suspected, a neck or a chest x-ray is first conducted, followed by contrast esophagography; .
-If inconclusive, or the patient is unstable/uncooperative, a CT scan is conducted to confirm the diagnosis.
+In suspected esophageal perforation or Boerhaave syndrome, x-ray of the chest, abdomen, and/or neck is first conducted, followed by contrast esophagography.
+If inconclusive, or the patient is unstable or unable to cooperate, a CT scan is conducted to confirm the diagnosis.

 Initial diagnostic studies